The Ninja (novel): Plot summary

-It is initially set in Japan following the end of World War II and follows the story of Lustbader's hero Nicholas Linnear, a man raised by Anglo-Chinese parents.
+It is initially set in Japan following the end of World War II and follows the story of Nicholas Linnear, a man raised by Anglo-Chinese parents.

 As a youth, Linnear is introduced to the world of aikido, kenjutsu, and iai-jutsu at a local dojo of the Itto Ryu also attended by his cruel and violent older cousin Saigō.
 Linnear is a natural and soon becomes adept, much to the annoyance of Saigō.
 During a training exercise Nicholas and Saigō duel and Nicholas defeats him.
 Saigō is enraged and leaves swearing revenge.

-When they next meet Saigō is a considerably more skilled martial artist than Linnear and defeats him quickly.
+When they next meet, Saigō is a considerably more skilled martial artist than Linnear and defeats him quickly.
 Later we learn Saigō has joined a Kuji-kiri ryu in order to learn black ninjutsu and has become a ninja.

 Linnear himself soon becomes introduced to Aka i ninjutsu, or the red, ostensibly "good" side of ninjutsu, through the Tenshin Shoden Katori Shinto Ryu.

 The ninja are introduced not as magical or almost mythical people, but rather as supreme martial artists who have reached the highest level and seek to progress further.
 It is suggested that by becoming ninja they strive to advance to an even higher plane, gaining skills such as haragei, or sensing the surrounding world in a different manner.
 However, we soon learn this is not without a high personal cost.

 Many years later, Linnear has moved to America and leads a peaceful academic existence.
 After quitting his job in advertising, he meets a beautiful, if disturbed, woman called Justine with whom he falls in love.
 This peace is shattered when a prominent local businessman is murdered in an extremely unusual manner (by a poisoned ninja shuriken).
 The local police are baffled and consult Nicholas as he is known to be an authority on oriental studies.
-Linnear quickly realises that a ninja is the murderer and the next target is his new girlfriend's father, Raphael Tomkin, for whom he begins working as a bodyguard, although not without persuasion.
+Linnear quickly realises that a ninja is the murderer and the next target is his new girlfriend's father, Raphael Tomkin, for whom he starts working as a bodyguard, although not without persuasion.
 Linnear also befriends Lew Croaker, a local detective.

 Linnear's investigations reveal Saigō is the ninja and this puts him on a deadly collision course with his older cousin.